March 2023 – February 2024

 Going beyond our human-built homes we find a greater home, that of all of nature and our ecological place within it.

-We use the word ‘deep’ to describe creating a strong felt sense of connection to all of nature, one from which you can feel support, receive guidance and ultimately live a fulfilling life with deep trust in your place amongst all of life.
+- develop a strong felt sense of connection to all of nature, opening a pathway through which you can feel support, receive guidance and ultimately live a fulfilling life with deep trust in your place amongst all of life

 The 8 Shields maps out universal indigenous ways of being that emerged out of living in daily immersive relationship with nature over countless generations.
 It is a model of regenerative culture and as such is a living system with emergent properties.
 In order to embody this regenerative culture, and listen for what our bioregions are telling us, we must rekindle our living relationship with the natural world.
 Ecological Homecoming offers the 8 Shields path of doing this through exploring and embodying the core routines of deep nature connection.